Myanmar Tax Calculator (2026)

 Frequently asked questions

-Do I have to pay social security contributions in Myanmar?
+Do I have to pay social security contributions as an employee in Myanmar?

-Yes, as an employee in Myanmar you must contribute 2% of your gross salary to social security, with a maximum contribution capped at MMK 108,000 annually (based on a monthly cap of MMK 9,000).
-The good news is that these social security contributions are deductible from your income before income tax is calculated, which reduces your taxable income.
+Yes, employees in Myanmar must contribute 2% of their gross salary to the Social Security system, with a maximum contribution cap of MMK 108,000 annually.
+The good news is that this contribution is deductible from your income before income tax is calculated, which reduces your overall tax burden.

-What deductions can I claim on my Myanmar income tax?
+What deductions can I claim on my Myanmar income tax return?

-The main deduction available is a standard deduction of 20% of your income, with a maximum cap of MMK 10 million.
-This is automatically applied to your taxable income.
-Additionally, your social security contributions are deductible, and while charitable donations and life insurance premiums can be deducted, they are optional and not included in the standard calculation.
+The main deduction available to most employees is a standard deduction of 20% of your gross income, capped at a maximum of MMK 10 million.
+Optional deductions for charitable donations and life insurance may also apply depending on your circumstances, but these are not included in the basic calculator model.

 Is there a difference in tax rates between regions in Myanmar?

-No, Myanmar has no subnational income taxes, so tax rates are uniform across the entire country regardless of which region or city you work in.
-The progressive income tax brackets and social security contributions apply the same way everywhere in Myanmar.
+No, Myanmar does not have subnational or regional income taxes, so the tax rates are the same throughout the entire country regardless of which state or region you work in.

 Compare Myanmar with another country